-- EE 97.
+EE 97.
 ELECTRICAL ENGINEERING FOR INDUSTRIAL ENGINEERS II.
-31⁄2 credits.
+3 credits.
 Prerequisite: EE 96.
 A continuation of EE 96, this course considers the theory and applications of transformers and goes then into the area of rotating machines, stressing applications of the various types.
 Introduction to the physical aspects of rotating machines, including the generation of voltage and torque follows.
 Performance and characteristics of d-c and a-c machines.
-The course concludes with an elementary study of electronic control of motors and processes, both open and closedcycle systems, including servomechanisms. - EE 98.
-ELECTRICAL ENGINEERING FOR MECHANICAL ENGINEERS I. 21⁄2 credits.
+The course concludes with an elementary study of electronic control of motors and processes, both open and closedcycle systems, including servomechanisms.

+EE 98.
+ELECTRICAL ENGINEERING FOR MECHANICAL ENGINEERS I. 3 credits.
 Prerequisites: Phys 3, Math 22.
 A course in linear circuit analysis with emphasis on electrical networks.
-Topics covered include definitions of circuit parameters, methods for solutions to the circuit equations, the impedance concept, steady state frequency response, and special network theorems applicable to the analysis of electrical analogs of mechanical systems. - EE 99.
+Topics covered include definitions of circuit parameters, methods for solutions to the circuit equations, the impedance concept, steady state frequency response, and special network theorems applicable to the analysis of electrical analogs of mechanical systems.

+EE 99.
 ELECTRICAL ENGINEERING FOR MECHANICAL ENGINEERS II.
 4 credits.
 Prerequisite: EE 98.
 A class and laboratory course covering the significant terminal characteristics of electrical devices and instruments, including a survey of the significant operating characteristics of various electromechanical transducers and associated equipment.
 The laboratory work includes the application of the principles discussed in EE 98 in the measurement of the important parameters of the devices considered.
+EE 99T.
+ELECTRICAL ENGINEERING FOR MECHANICAL ENGINEERS II.
+3 credits.
+Prerequisite: EE 98.
+A class and laboratory course similar to EE 99, above.
+The laboratory part of the course meets for a two-hour session every second week.
+Offered Fall, 1968 to students who completed EE 98 in the preceding Spring semester.